camunda/camunda-docs-manual/README.md

-# The Camunda Platform Documentation Sources
+# The Camunda 7 Documentation Sources

-This repository contains the sources of the Camunda Platform Documentation.
+This repository contains the sources of the Camunda 7 documentation.

 **Important:** _do NOT change the content of `themes/camunda` directory directly!_
 Instead, change the [theme](//github.com/camunda/camunda-docs-theme).